wcjohnson/redux-components/docs/Advanced/ObservableSelector.md

 - Observable selectors assume conformance with the Redux contract, and therefore use identity (`===`) comparison to detect changes.
 Your Redux stores are expected to return unequal objects when changes are made.

-- Your component must be mounted to a store before you may subscribe to observable selectors.
-(This means, inter alia, that while inside a component's `componentWillMount` method, you cannot observe the selectors of that component.
-You must wait until `componentDidMount`.)
+- Selectors are only active when a component is mounted.
+You may still attach an `Observer` to a selector even when a component is not mounted, but the `Observer` will not be attached until it is.